opengaming/osgameclones/README.md

 ## Games database

-Check [`games.yaml`][games] out.
+Check out the YAML files under [`/games`][games].
 All information is inside, and you should more or less understand what's going on by reading it.
-Sorting is alphabetical, with an exception of ScummVM, just because it's so many games at once.
+Sorting is alphabetical, with the exception of ScummVM, just because it's so many games at once.

 ## Add a clone/remake

 Simplest way to contribute is to open a new issue and fill in the template.
-Even better if you edit the [`games.yaml`][games] file directly.
+Even better if you edit the [`/games`][games] files directly.
 Your changes will be submitted as a pull request.

 If you're adding a new clone/remake: